Dr. McCullough specializes in Cruciate Ligament Repair

 The knee joint is a hinged joint that moves backwards and forwards.
 Traumatic cruciate damage is caused by a twisting injury to the joint.
 This is most often seen in dogs and athletes when running and suddenly changing direction so that the majority of the weight is taken on this single joint.
 This injury usually affects the anterior (front) ligament.
 The joint is then unstable and causes extreme pain, often resulting in lameness.
 The injury also occurs commonly in obese dogs.

 A more chronic form of cruciate damage can occur due to weakening of the ligaments as a result of disease.
 The ligament may become stretched or partially torn and lameness may be only slight and intermittent.
 With continued use of the joint, the condition gradually gets worse until rupture occurs.

 With traumatic cruciate rupture, the usual history is that the dog was running and suddenly stopped or cried out and was then unable to bear weight on the affected leg.

 Many pets will "toe touch" and place only a small amount of weight on the injured leg.

-During the examination, the veterinarian will try to demonstrate a particular movement, called a drawer sign.
+During the examination, the veterinarian will try to demonstrate a particular movement.
 This indicates laxity in the knee joint.
 Many dogs will require mild sedation or pain medications to perform this test.
 Other diagnostic tests such as radiographs (x-rays) may also be necessary.